OpenMeshLab/MeshXL/README.md

 ## Acknowledgments

-Thanks to ShapeNet, 3D-FUTURE, Objaverse, and Objaverse-XL.
+Thanks to these amazing works: ShapeNet, 3D-FUTURE, Objaverse, and Objaverse-XL.